 * OPEC extended output curbs at Vienna meeting on Thursday

-* Shows "strong commitment" to balanced market - Goldman
+* It is a "strong commitment" to a balanced market - Goldman Sachs

-* OPEC deal to be reviewed in June (Updates prices)
+* OPEC deal to be reviewed in June for signs of oil overheating

-LONDON, Dec 1 (Reuters) - Oil edged up on Friday after OPEC and other major producers agreed to continue reining in output until the end of next year to try to reduce the global oil glut and boost prices.
+LONDON, Dec 1 (Reuters) - Oil prices edged higher on Friday, a day after OPEC and other major producers agreed to extend output curbs until the end of 2018 in a bid to tackle global oversupply and bolster prices.

-The deal, which has been in place since January and was due to expire in March, has seen producers reduce output by 1.8 million barrels per day (bpd), helping to halve global oil oversupply over the past year.
+The deal, which has been in place since January and was due to expire in March, has seen producers reduce output by 1.8 million barrels per day, helping to halve global oil oversupply over the past year.

 It has allowed prices to return above $60 per barrel, recovering from lows of $27 per barrel hit in January 2016.

-Price rises could also fuel more drilling in the United States, which is not party to the agreement, Russia warned.
+Moscow was particularly concerned that output curbs and any subsequent price rises could simply fuel more drilling in the United States, which is not a party to the agreement.

-Rising U.S. production has been a thorn in OPEC's side, undermining the impact of its output curbs.
+U.S. production has been a thorn in OPEC's side, with rapidly increasing shale oil drilling undermining the impact of the group's output curbs.

-(Additional reporting by Aaron Sheldrick; Editing by Mark Potter and David Evans)
+(Additional reporting by Aaron Sheldrick; Editing by David Evans)